 Some people consider rear-end accidents to be a mild, relatively harmless type of car crash.
 We know that’s often not the case.
 Car repairs, missed work, and injuries like whiplash can be more serious than they initially appear – and more expensive than one might expect.

-When your damages happened because of some other negligent driver’s actions, the Lithonia rear-end collision lawyers at John Foy & Associates may be able to get you compensation.
+When your damages happened because of some other negligent driver’s actions, the Lithonia car accident lawyers at John Foy & Associates may be able to get you compensation.
 Your medical bills, repairs, and other expenses shouldn’t be your responsibility if your accident was someone else’s fault.

 Who Is at Fault in a Rear-End Accident?